Calliari/docker-intro/README.md

 curl http://localhost:4000
 ```

-### Run the app in the background, in detached mode with the ""-d" flag
+#### Run the app in the background, in detached mode with the ""-d" flag.

 ```
 docker run -d -p 4000:80 friendlyhello